 This unpopular decision was impacted by key actors leaving or appearing less frequently, requiring that Cecily's character become more dynamic.
 Shelly's Avonlea reported that during the 2004 convention, Harmony said that she might return to acting when her 5 year-old daughter becomes a little older.

-(2) Bobby remembered that during the first AvCon, composer John Welsman mentioned a deleted video scene called "The Raven" from 'Thursday's Child.'
+(2) Bobby remembered that during the second AvCon, composer John Welsman mentioned a deleted video scene called "The Raven" from 'Thursday's Child.'
 Apparently, the scene depicted a sickly Cecily nursing a dying raven back to health.
 She releases the recovered bird from her hands and it takes flight.
 Welsman was supposed to compose music for the scene, but the producers told him to cancel the project.

 (3) In Chapter 30 of Lucy Montgomery's The Golden Road, it was suggested that Cecily would die after losing her battle against her pending illness.
 This was demonstrated in the following passage where Beverley, the narrator, is commenting on Sara Stanley's fatalistic knowledge of Cecily's future demise: